videojs/videojs-contrib-eme/README.md

 The amount of time in milliseconds to wait on the first `webkitneedkey` event before making the key request.
 This was implemented due to a bug in Safari where rendition switches at the start of playback can cause `webkitneedkey` to fire multiple times, with only the last one being valid.

+#### `limitRenewalsMaxPauseDuration`

+The duration, in seconds, to wait in paused state before license-renewals are rejected and session is closed.
+This option limits excess license requests when using limited-duration licenses.

+#### `limitRenewalsBeforePlay`
+> Boolean

+If set to true, license renewal is rejected if license expires before play when player is idle.
+This option limits excess license requests when using limited-duration licenses.

 ### Setting Options per Source

 This is the recommended way of setting most options.
 Each source may have a different set of requirements; so, it is best to define options on a per source basis.